Diversion of opioid drugs

 What Can At-Home Care Patients Do to Responsibly Dispose of Unused or Expired Medications?

-There are a few ways for patients to dispose of unwanted prescription and over-the-counter medications.
+There are different ways for patients to safely dispose of unwanted prescription and over-the-counter medications.
 The U.S. Drug Enforcement Administration (DEA) sponsors National Prescription Drug Take Back Day in communities nationwide.
-In 2023, it will take place on April 22 and October 21 and aims to provide a safe, convenient, and responsible way of disposing of prescription drugs while educating the general public about the potential for abuse of medications.
+In 2023, this event occurred in April and October, providing a secure, convenient, and responsible means of discarding prescription drugs while also educating the public about the risks of medication abuse.

-The DEA outlines some steps individuals can take to help prepare for Drug Take Back Day:
+As this event occurs biannually, the DEA provides guidelines for individuals to prepare for the next Drug Take Back Day:

 • Conduct an inventory of the medications and identify which are unwanted and have expired dates.